Siemens hints at reverse IPO plan for health business

 He stressed that Siemens' wind power deal with Gamesa should not be seen as a blueprint.

-Two bankers familiar with Siemens mentioned U.S. medical device maker Varian Medical Systems, a company with less than a quarter of the sales of Healthineers, as a potential partner that Siemens has looked at in the past.
+Two bankers familiar with Siemens mentioned U.S. medical device maker Varian Medical Systems (VAR.N), a company with less than a quarter of the sales of Healthineers, as a potential partner that Siemens has looked at in the past.

 California-based Varian did not immediately respond to a request for comment.